The Employment Law Review: Philippines

-In every instance of pregnancy, any female worker who has (1) made at least three monthly contributions to the SSS in the 12 months immediately preceding the semester of childbirth, miscarriage or emergency termination of pregnancy, and (2) duly notified her employer of her pregnancy and the expected date of birth, in accordance with the regulations of the SSS, shall be entitled to the paid maternity leave benefit.42 The paid maternity leave benefit shall consist of:
+Any female worker who has (1) made at least three monthly contributions to the social security system (SSS) in the 12 months immediately preceding the semester of childbirth, miscarriage or emergency termination of pregnancy, and (2) duly notified her employer of her pregnancy and the expected date of birth, shall be entitled to the paid maternity leave benefit,34 which shall consist of:

 - 105 days of paid leave for a live birth, regardless of the method of delivery; or

-- 60 days of paid leave for a miscarriage or emergency termination of pregnancy.43
+- 60 days of paid leave for a miscarriage or emergency termination of pregnancy.35

-Eligible female workers availing of the paid maternity leave benefit are entitled to receive their full pay, as advanced by the employer, within 30 days of filing a maternity leave application.45 The SSS shall immediately reimburse the employer to the extent of 100 per cent of the employee's average daily salary credit for the applicable period of paid maternity leave.46
+Eligible female workers availing of the paid maternity leave benefit are entitled to receive their full pay, as advanced by the employer, within 30 days of filing a maternity leave application.37 The SSS shall immediately reimburse the employer to the extent of 100 per cent of the employee's average daily salary credit for the applicable period of paid maternity leave.38

-A female worker entitled to maternity leave benefits may, by providing written notice to the employers of both the female worker and the intended carer, allocate seven days of benefits to the child's father or, in the event of the father's death, absence or incapacity, to an alternate carer who may be a relative within the fourth degree of consanguinity or the current partner of the female worker sharing the same household.47
+A female worker entitled to maternity leave benefits may, by providing written notice to her employer and the employer of the intended carer, allocate seven days of benefits to the child's father or, in the event of the father's death, absence or incapacity, to an alternative carer, who may be a relative within the fourth degree of consanguinity or the current partner of the female worker sharing the same household.39

 ii Paternity leave

-Under the Paternity Leave Act, any married male employee is entitled to paternity leave of seven days with full pay for the first four deliveries of the legitimate spouse with whom he is cohabiting by notifying his employer of the pregnancy of his spouse within a reasonable period of time from the expected date of delivery of the pregnant spouse, or within such period that may be provided in the company's rules and regulations.48 The paternity leave benefit is paid for by the employer.
+Any married male employee is entitled to paternity leave of seven days with full pay for the first four deliveries of the legitimate spouse with whom he is cohabiting, by notifying his employer of the pregnancy of his spouse within a reasonable period of the expected date of delivery of the pregnant spouse, or within such period that may be provided in the company's rules and regulations.40 The paternity leave benefit is paid by the employer.

 iii Single parent leave

-Under the Solo Parents Welfare Act, a single parent who has completed at least one year of service, whether continuous or broken, shall be entitled to seven working days of parental leave for each year, provided that he or she has notified his or her employer within a reasonable period prior to availing of the leave, and has presented his or her single parent identification card to his or her employer.49
+A single parent who has completed at least one year of service, whether continuous or broken, shall be entitled to seven working days of parental leave for each year, provided that the employee has notified his or her employer within a reasonable period prior to availing of the leave, and has presented his or her single parent identification card to his or her employer.41

-Further, in addition to the paid maternity leave benefits provided under the Expanded Maternity Leave Law, pregnant employees who qualify as single parents under the Solo Parents Welfare Act are entitled to an additional 15 days paid leave when availing of their paid maternity leave benefit.50
+Further, in addition to the paid maternity leave benefits provided under the Expanded Maternity Leave Law, pregnant employees who qualify as single parents under the Solo Parents Welfare Act are entitled to an additional 15 days' paid leave when availing of their paid maternity leave benefit.42

-English and Filipino are considered the two official languages in the Philippines for communications and instruction.51 For this reason, employment documents, including offer letters, employment contracts, confidentiality agreements, restrictive covenant agreements, proprietary information and assignment agreements, bonus or other incentive compensation plans, employee handbooks or other policies may be given in English.
+English and Filipino are considered the two official languages in the Philippines.43 Employment documents may be drawn up in English.
 However, should an employee who is having difficulty understanding a document request a translation of the same, it is advisable to provide a translation in a local language understood by the employee.

-For documents that take the form of a release, waiver or quitclaim, it is advisable that its stipulations be in English and Filipino or in the language best known to the employee.52
+For documents that take the form of a release, waiver or quitclaim, it is advisable that its stipulations be in English and Filipino or in the language best known to the employee.44

-Employees and employers are encouraged by the Labour Code to form labour management councils for the purpose of facilitating the exercise of the employees' right to participate in the company's policy and decision-making processes.
-Employee representatives to labour management are elected by at least the majority of all employees in the establishment.53
+Employees and employers are encouraged by the Labour Code to form labour management councils to facilitate the exercise of the employees' right to participate in the company's policy-making and decision-making processes.
+Employee representatives on labour management councils are elected by at least the majority of all employees in the establishment.45

 Employees also have a constitutionally protected right to self-organisation.
 Rank-and-file and supervisory employees are free to form, join or assist unions of their own choosing for the purposes of collective bargaining.

-In the Philippines, unions are 'locally' formed within a company through specific bargaining units and are open only to employees within that company.
-To exercise the rights granted by law to unions, a union must be duly registered with the DOLE and must generally consist of at least 20 per cent of all the employees in the bargaining unit where it seeks to operate.54 A bargaining unit is a group of employees sharing mutual interests within a given employer unit comprised of all or a portion of the entire body of employees in the employer unit, or any specific occupational or geographical grouping within that employer unit.55
+Unions are 'locally' formed within a company through specific bargaining units and are open only to employees within that company.
+To exercise the rights granted by law to unions, a union must be duly registered with the DOLE and must generally consist of at least 20 per cent of all the employees in the bargaining unit where it seeks to operate.46 A bargaining unit is a group of employees sharing mutual interests within a given employer unit comprised of all or a portion of the entire body of employees in the employer unit, or any specific occupational or geographical grouping within that employer unit.47

 i Requirements for registration

-The collection and processing of personal information, including employee data, is governed by the Data Privacy Act of 2012.
+The collection and processing of personal information, including employee data, is governed by the Data Privacy Act of 2012 (DPA).
 Data privacy regulations are implemented by the National Privacy Commission (NPC).

-An employer is a personal information controller under the Data Privacy Act when it is involved in controlling the collection, holding, processing and use of information about its employees.
-It is required to implement 'reasonable and appropriate organisational, physical, and technical security measures for the protection of personal data'.56 Employers must register with the NPC if any of the following conditions are met: it employs at least 250 employees; the processing includes sensitive personal information (as defined in Section XII.iii) of at least 1,000 individuals; the processing is likely to pose a risk to the rights and freedom of data subjects; or the processing is not occasional.
+An employer is a personal information controller under the DPA when it is involved in controlling the collection, holding, processing and use of information about its employees.
+It is required to implement 'reasonable and appropriate organisational, physical, and technical security measures for the protection of personal data'.48 Employers must register with the NPC if any of the following conditions are met: it employs at least 250 employees; the processing includes sensitive personal information of at least 1,000 individuals; the processing is likely to pose a risk to the rights and freedom of data subjects; or the processing is not occasional.

-As a general rule, a current or prospective employee's consent must be secured prior to the collection of any personal information.57 However, provided that sensitive personal information is not involved, an employee's personal data may be processed even without their consent when it is necessary or desirable in the context of an employer–employee relationship.58
+As a general rule, an employee's consent must be secured prior to the collection of any personal information.49 However, provided that sensitive personal information is not involved, an employee's personal data may be processed even without consent when it is necessary or desirable in the context of an employer–employee relationship.50

 ii Cross-border data transfers

-Cross-border data transfers are allowed under Philippine law, and are considered data sharing under the Data Privacy Act.
-The employee's consent is required even when the data is to be shared with an affiliate or mother company, or similar such relationship.59 In addition, the employer should execute a data sharing agreement that establishes adequate safeguards for data privacy and security, and upholds the data privacy rights of its employees.
-The data sharing agreement is subject to review by the NPC on its own initiative or following a complaint by an employee.
+Cross-border data transfers are allowed under Philippine law, and are considered data sharing under the DPA.
+The employee's consent is required even when the data is to be shared with an affiliated or mother company.51 In addition, the employer should execute a data sharing agreement that establishes safeguards for data privacy and security, and upholds the data privacy rights of its employees.

 There is no specific requirement to register a cross-border data transfer with the NPC.